 1) If there is a breakage with minimal or no discomfort, then please call during office hours and an appointment will be scheduled within the next few days for a repair.

-2) If you call outside our regular office hours, you may leave a message and a staff member will contact you in the morning to assist with your problem.
-During Christmas holidays the repair may sometimes be delayed for 2-3 weeks or until the office re-opens.
+2) If you call outside our regular office hours, you may leave a message and a staff member will return your call as soon as possible.

-3) If the patient is experiencing discomfort some practical tips are provided below to help you manage your orthodontic problem until you are able to see your orthodontist.
+3) If the patient is experiencing discomfort some practical tips are provided below to help you manage your orthodontic problem until you are able to have it repaired.

-* We advise that your dentist adjust or remove any irritating factor.
 We are not concerned about damage to the braces in this case; the priority is to provide patient comfort and relief.
-The proper repair to the braces can then be scheduled within the next few days or weeks when our office re-opens.
+The proper repair to the braces can then be scheduled at the next adjustment appointment.

 Sometimes new braces can be irritating to the mouth.
 This is usually temporary; however in the meantime using orthodontic wax can provide some relief.